wperlichek/ISL/exercises/ch-3.md

 radio, and newspaper, rather than in terms of the coefficients of the linear model.__

+Conclusion: The data shows it is highly unlikely that devoting money towards TV or Radio will NOT lead to an increase in sales.
+Conversely, the data shows we will likely NOT increase our sales if we devote money towards advertising in the newspaper.

 Intercept p-value: Very low, reject the null hypothesis that there is not a base, default amount of sales irrespective of advertising

 TV p-value: Very low, reject the null hypothesis that increasing TV advertising does not lead to increase in sales